mparno/fenics-web/source/tutorial/index.rst

 .. _tutorial_index:

 ###############
-FEniCS Tutorial
+FEniCS tutorial
 ###############

-The FEniCS Tutorial is a gentle introduction to FEniCS for first time users.
+The FEniCS tutorial is a gentle introduction to FEniCS for first time users.
 Two different versions of the tutorial are available, one for C++ and one for Python.
 Follow one of the links below and you can be solving PDEs with FEniCS in no time.